apm-denizens/dsc80-project5/README.md

 We performed a permutation test and simulated 100 test statistics under the null.
 We found that at the 0.05 significance level, we fail to reject the null-hypothesis with a p-value of 0.13.
 We lack sufficient evidence to reject the null hypothesis that the two groups have roughly similar accuracies.
 This does not mean however, that the null-hypothesis is correct.
 It could very well be the case that the alternative hypothesis is correct, but we just don't have enough information to know for certain.

--   Optional: Embed a visualization related to your permutation test in your website.

 ![Permutation Test Results](images/fairness-teststats.png)

--   Tip: When making writing your conclusions to the statistical tests in this project, never use language that implies an absolute conclusion; since we are performing statistical tests and not randomized controlled trials, we cannot prove that either hypothesis is 100% true or false.

-“Only a Sith deals in absolutes” - Obi-Wan Kenobi